 So you’re looking to grow your manufacturing business or the manufacturing arm of your existing enterprise.
-Chances are, especially in this strange new economy, life is going to get fairly complicated as you need to adjust the supply of materials to meet changing demand, as well as account for all the other little details that come along with purchasing and utilising materials.
+Chances are, especially in this strange new economy, life is going to get fairly complicated as you need to manage your extended supply chain and adjust the supply of materials to meet changing demand, as well as account for all the other little details that come along with purchasing and utilising materials.

 This is where materials management comes in – and materials managers themselves.
 But what do materials managers do, and why are they important?